The Shadow – Stamina Nightblade PvP Build

 All points into Stamina.

-- Surprise Attack: Bread and Butter spammable.
+- Surprise Attack: Bread and butter spammable.
 Put major fracture on your opponent, stuns from stealth, and deals great damage.
 You’ll want to run this on every stamina nightblade build.

 - Rally: This acts as our source of major brutality, gives us a HoT, and gives us a big heal if we reactivate it.

 - Killer’s Blade: I am choosing to run this over Executioner since I am not running the Asylum’s Greatsword on this build.
 Even though Executioner scales higher than Killer’s Blade, Killer’s Blade is almost a guaranteed kill when your opponent hits 25% while sometimes Executioner can be healed through.
 Also, for playing in open world Cyrodiil and BGs, the heal from Killer’s Blade is not something to overlook.
 The heal from executing an opponent helps a lot and helps you stay aggressive.
+But with that being said, this is largely personal preference; both skills have their pros and cons.
+If you like Executioner, feel free to use it in this slot.

 - Incapacitating Strike: Cheap, deals tons of damage, CC, increasing our damage against the target and major defile.
 This ultimate is a staple in a stamina nightblade build.